aminjam/goflat/README.md

 # goflat [![Build Status](https://travis-ci.org/aminjam/goflat.png?branch=master)](https://travis-ci.org/aminjam/goflat)
-A Go template flattener `goflat` is for creating complex configuration files (JSON, YAML, etc.) with secrets.
+A Go template flattener `goflat` is for creating complex configuration files (JSON, YAML, etc.).

 ## Motivation
 Building long YAML or JSON files is not fun!
-Replacing passwords and secrets in a configuration file is usually done with regex and it's unreliable!
+Replacing passwords and secrets in a configuration file is usually done with regex and sometimes it's unpredictable!
 Why not use go templates, along with individual `.go` input files, that know how to unmarshall and parse their own data structure?!
 This way we can build a complex configuration file with inputs coming from different `structs`.
 That is what `goflat` does.
-A small and simple go template flattener uses go runtime to dynamically create a template for parsing go structs.
+A small and simple go template flattener that uses go runtime to dynamically create a template for parsing go structs.

 ## Getting Started